 For governance purposes the Trustees will undertake a full review of the investment Manager in relation to the fund performance, service provided and fees charged at least every 5 years.
 The last review took place in September 2021.
-A full review to include presentations from other Investment Houses will take place in spring 2024.

 8.0 Policy Review